'

 Kelli: Early Childhood Teacher, B.Ed Early Childhood

-“On a daily basis, as I walk into Mount Sinai College to begin my teaching day, I continue to realize and believe that this is way more than just a school.
+“On a daily basis, as I walk into Mount Sinai College to begin my teaching day, I continue to realise and believe that this is way more than just a school.
 It is a family and community as well and has the feeling of warmth that just permeates throughout the school, from teachers to parents, grandparents and children.
 My teaching career has spanned almost 17 years and it still amazes me how much I learn from the children in my class each and every day.
 I am in constant awe of how children learn, interact and understand their world and I feel privileged that I get to do something I love at a school that nurtures and develops my teaching practice.

 I have always loved children, from a young age, and would always 'pretend' to be a teacher in my childhood play, so it was only fitting that I became one in real life!
 From my very first class at university, I knew I was in the right place.
 I have always believed that children are the catalysts for their own learning and require scaffolding, attention, a listening ear and motivation to become capable and competent members of society as well as being able to have fun while learning in a preschool environment.
 I love watching them develop throughout the school year and always look back to the beginning of the year with a sense of pride as I realize just how much they have grown, learnt and developed and it is with this sense of pride that I send them into Year K with the knowledge that they will prosper and flourish as they embark on their next school chapter".

-Marika Advanced Child Care Worker (Certificate III in Early Childhood Education and Care), Bachelor of Applied Science in Information Studies (Hons)
+Marika: Advanced Child Care Worker (Certificate III in Early Childhood Education and Care), Bachelor of Applied Science in Information Studies (Hons)

-“I discovered my passion for working with children much later in my working career, having spent many years in the financial services “rat race” and feeling unfulfilled, career wise.
+“I discovered my passion for working with children much later in my working career, having spent many years in the financial services “rat race” and feeling unfulfilled career-wise.
 An opportunity arose almost ten years ago to work as a nanny, and I have not looked back since!
 After several years of working as a nanny to children of various ages, I felt the next natural step was to get involved with teaching and nurturing young children.
 I started off in a large day care centre, then was overjoyed to receive the opportunity to join the beautiful Mount Sinai family, and realise my dream of working in a warm and loving Jewish environment.

 My teaching philosophy is child focused, based on the principles of nurturing, listening, kindness, respect, and compassionate guidance.
 The driving force behind my personal philosophy is bringing out the best in children through intuition, leading by example, positive encouragement, and embracing the simple joy of teachable moments.
-What I particularly love about Mount Sinai is the Jewish context in which these values are taught, and that the kids are not only taught beautiful Jewish rituals and traditions such as blessings before meals and welcoming Shabbat on Fridays, but every day values which teach the children to live in and from their hearts, embracing Tikkun Olam.
+What I particularly love about Mount Sinai is the Jewish context in which these values are taught, and that the kids are not only taught beautiful Jewish rituals and traditions, such as blessings before meals and welcoming Shabbat on Fridays, but every day values which teach the children to live in and from their hearts, embracing Tikkun Olam.

 My favourite aspects of working with Preparatory year children is watching them gain independence, seeing them flourish with their developing gross and fine motor skills, joining them in their literacy and numeracy journeys by reading them books and playing counting games, observing and scaffolding their problem solving skills through games and puzzles, and most of all, the way they use their imaginations to play with toys and equipment in the most unconventional ways!
-Children in that age group are also so entertaining and insightful, the way they articulate their observations with almost-too-forthright comments.
+Children in that age group are also so entertaining and insightful, the way they articulate their observations with almost-too-forthright comments.I look forward to many happy years continuing my journey with the Mount Sinai Mishpacha!”.

-Caryn Hakim Advanced Childcare Worker (Diploma Qualified), Diploma of Children's Services.
+Caryn: Advanced Childcare Worker (Diploma Qualified), Diploma of Children's Services.

-My name is Caryn Hakim, and I have dedicated the past 20 years of my life to working in childcare.
+"My name is Caryn Hakim, and I have dedicated the past 20 years of my life to working in childcare.
 Over the years, I have had the privilege of working with a diverse range of age groups, gaining valuable experience and knowledge along the way.

 One aspect that sets me apart is my strong involvement in programming and planning.
 I thrive on finding new and exciting ways to foster learning and development through play and interactive activities.
 It brings me immense joy to witness children grow and thrive in an environment that encourages their curiosity and imagination.

 Aside from my professional endeavours, I am a proud parent of three wonderful teenagers and a beloved dog named Bella.
 Being part of a family has taught me the importance of nurturing connections and creating a supportive atmosphere.
-It is something I strive to bring to my work as well.
+It is something I strive to bring to my work as well.Living locally, I am fortunate to have access to beautiful beaches, charming cafes, and the great outdoors.
+In my leisure time, I find solace in music and the joy of getting lost in a good book.
+However, my greatest happiness stems from spending quality time with my loved ones."

 Book a tour today!